Valorie Vogel

 Valorie’s Art Gallery showcased her work from 1978-2000

-Over a 44 year span, her creations number well over 7,000 in the realm of oil painting, mixed-media, acrylics, water-colors, murals, commercial signs, stained-glass, etched glass, fused glass, jewelry, holiday window paintings and residential blue-prints— she designed the house she’s lived in for 35 years.
-In 2000 she moved the studio into her home in Homosassa.
+Over a 48 year span, her creations number well over 7,000 in the realm of oil painting, mixed-media, acrylics, water-colors, murals, commercial signs, stained-glass, etched glass, fused glass, jewelry, holiday window paintings and residential blue-prints— she designed the house she’s lived in for 35 years.
+In 2000 she moved the studio from Sunny Days Plaza to her home in Homosassa.
+In 2023, she moved her art studio to their Clearwater home where she lives with husband Duane.

 Milan Art Institute Mastery Graduate